To launch multiple desktop sessions with Citrix HDX RTME and Citrix H.264 acceleration plugin, the following registry key must be enabled.More...

 The respective settings can be found in the IGEL Registry:

-- Keyboard Input Source Language Synchronization works only with usage of local layout and deadkeys enabled.
+- Keyboard Input Source Language Synchronization works only when using a local layout with deadkeys enabled.

 If a keyboard layout is used which has deadkeys disabled (which is the default on IGEL OS), Horizon client falls back to en-US layout.